 The oldest known member of the hyracoid crown group is Heterohyrax auricampensis, described from a Late Miocene (Tortonian) fissure fill breccia at Berk Aukas (Site I) in Namibia (Heritage et al, 2021).
 Again, no image is available in the public domain.

-The available fossil data indicate that the hyracoid stem group developed from Early Eocene to Late Miocene time, representing a stem-to-crown transition of at least 36 million years (see Figure 1).
-As shown below, the rate of evolutionary change was highest during the Oligocene:
+The available fossil data indicate that the hyracoid stem group developed from Early Eocene to Late Miocene time, representing a stem-to-crown transition of between 36 and 49 million years (see Figure 1).

-The available fossil data indicate that the hyracoid stem group developed from Early Eocene to Late Miocene time, representing a stem-to-crown transition of at least 36 million years (see Figure 1).
-As shown below, the rate of evolutionary change was highest during the Oligocene:
+The available fossil data indicate that the hyracoid stem group developed from Early Eocene to Late Miocene time, representing a stem-to-crown transition of between 36 and 49 million years (see Figure 1).

 References